zhmcclient/zhmc-ansible-modules/docs/source/playbooks.rst

 =========

 An `Ansible playbook`_ consists of organized instructions that define work for a managed node (hosts) to be managed with Ansible.
-In case of **IBM Z HMC Collection**, the managed node is the local host, and the IP address of the HMC is specified as an input parameter to the Ansible modules.
+In case of the **IBM Z HMC collection**, the managed node is the local host, and the IP address of the HMC is specified as an input parameter to the Ansible modules.

 Playbook Documentation
 ----------------------

-After having installed **IBM Z HMC Collection**, you find the sample playbooks in folder ``ibm/zhmc/playbooks/`` of your local Ansible collection directory (e.g. ``$HOME/.ansible/collections/ansible_collections/``).
+After having installed the **IBM Z HMC collection**, you find the sample playbooks in folder ``ibm/zhmc/playbooks/`` of your local Ansible collection directory (e.g. ``$HOME/.ansible/collections/ansible_collections/``).
 Alternatively, you can download the sample playbooks from the